bump-sh/examples/README.md

 You can find all available examples of OpenAPI and AsyncAPI API contracts files in the [`api` folder of this repo](https://github.com/bump-sh/examples/tree/main/apis)

-## View example API contract files for API Hubs and generated documentation
+## View example API Hubs and generated documentation

 You can find all available examples of Hubs of OpenAPI and AsyncAPI API contracts files in the [`hubs` folder of this repo](https://github.com/bump-sh/examples/tree/main/hubs)